Enter your email address to download a prospectus

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of CAW Business School.

 On completion of your apprenticeship you will have gained the confidence, practical skills and abilities to provide solid routine and more complex administrative support to your organisation.
-You may decide to look at studying to the next level by undertaking the Level 3 Advanced Apprenticeship in Business Administration.
+You may decide to look at studying to the next level by undertaking the Business Administrator: Level 3 Apprenticeship.
 Alternatively you may wish to consider a related qualification such as leadership and management, or coaching and mentoring, in order to expand your existing skillset.